clartaq/cwiki/resources/private/md/To_Do.md

     * This ssue [#16](https://bitbucket.org/David_Clark/cwiki/issues/16/let-admin-save-seed-pages) was resolved in commit [72e6644](https://bitbucket.org/David_Clark/cwiki/commits/72e6644b6215ac44713fa56cddd51f497283de6d).

 * It sure would be nice if the tags interface during editing provided some ​autocompletion or hints so you could see which tags already exist.
 (Is it "bug" or "bugs" for this type of post?)

+* There should be a better separation between the stuff required for development (dependencies, plugins, middleware) and the stuff required for a production build.
+Might even cut down on the uberjar size.

 ### Architecture <a name="architecture"></a>